Wednesday, December 29, 2021

 16. Citrus Trees Hate Drafts and Blasts

-Keep your citrus trees away from hot air vents and radiators.
+Do your best to keep your citrus trees away from hot air vents and radiators.
 Placing them near regular cold drafts, like beside an exterior door, is also not a good idea.
 Extreme changes in temperature stress citrus.
 Stressed plants (like people) get sick.

 Signs of air stress: